PROFINET growth continues to accelerate year over year across all industry verticals. Read about the technology below that fuels this success.

 Many of these products are supported with SDKs (software development kits).
 With each option, there are multiple choices for consultation and engineering support, through vendors themselves and through the global PI Competence Center network.

 §5.6 – Development Functionality

-Not all development environments are capable of handling every Conformance Class.
+Not all development environments are capable of handling every conformance class.
 Certain devices will require hardware and software that will enable it to perform in its desired application.
-For example, the requirements of Conformance Class C mean that devices have a Multi-Port interface, as shown below:
+For example, the requirements of conformance class C mean that devices have a multi-port interface:

 §5.7 – Hardware / Software Design